 Which is one of the reasons I like investing in property, since I not only get paid for my “insider information” but it’s totally ethical and legal to trade on this privileged information!

-Take the example of finance strategist Evette Anderson, another of the Wealth Retreat faculty.
+Take the example of finance strategist Andrew Mirams, who has been part of the Wealth Retreat faculty for a decade.

 What contacts, expertise, and experience do you have that you can leverage?

 6. You must become your own most trusted investment advisor—no one can do it all for you

 Too many business owners make the monumental mistake of thinking that investment success is a matter of choosing the right investment advisor to handle their wealth for them.

 It costs them dearly!